dasiths/dasiths.github.io/_posts/2026-06-10-the-errand-agentic-delegation.md

 - **The ID office.** Whoever issued Sam his ID card in the first place, the one that vouches "this is Sam."
 Sam can't just print his own; a trusted issuer gave it to him, and that's what makes his signature checkable by anyone. *(In AAuth, this is the **Agent Provider**.)*
 - **Mr. Patel.** He runs the corner shop.
 Mom has shopped there for years, so the shop knows her and runs a tab for her.
 He decides whether to let a purchase go on that tab.
 He does *not* know Sam well, and he's not going to charge Mom's account just because a kid says "my mom sent me." *(In AAuth, Mr. Patel is the **Resource**.)*
 - **Dad.** Sam's dad, who's at work across town.
 Mr. Patel knows Dad and trusts him.
 If the shop is ever unsure about a purchase, Mr. Patel can ring Dad at the office, and Dad can check with Mom directly ("hey, did you send Sam for this?") and confirm it on the spot.
 Dad is the trusted person who can speak to whether Mom really wants this, right now, in the moment. *(In AAuth, Dad is the **Person Server**.)*
-- **Head office.** Mr. Patel's shop is part of a chain, and head office sets the rules Mr. Patel has to follow, no matter what a customer (or their mom) wants.
+- **The accounts office.** Mr. Patel's shop is part of a chain, and purchases on a family account are cleared through the chain's accounts office, which enforces the chain's rules no matter what a customer (or their mom) wants.
 It speaks for the shop's side.
-The first time the family deals with the chain, head office may ask Mom to verify herself and link Dad as the family's trusted contact, a one-time setup; after that it simply trusts Dad's calls. *(In AAuth, head office is the **Access Server**, and that one-time setup is how it comes to trust the Person Server.)*
+The first time the family deals with the chain, the accounts office may ask Mom to verify herself and link Dad as the family's trusted contact, a one-time setup; after that it simply works with Dad. *(In AAuth, the accounts office is the **Access Server**, and that one-time setup is how it comes to trust the Person Server.)*

 That's it.
 A mom, her kid, a shopkeeper, a trusted dad, and a rulebook.